 Zerocap provides digital asset investment and custodial services to forward-thinking investors and institutions globally.
 For frictionless access to digital assets with industry-leading security, contact our team at [email protected] or visit our website www.zerocap.com

-This material is intended for illustrative purposes and general information only.
+All material in this website is intended for illustrative purposes and general information only.
 It does not constitute financial advice nor does it take into account your investment objectives, financial situation or particular needs.
 You should consider the information in light of your objectives, financial situation and needs before making any decision about whether to acquire or dispose of any digital asset.
 Investments in digital assets can be risky and you may lose your investment.
 Past performance is no indication of future performance.